khwaab23/Principles-of-Database-Systems/README.md

 - Implemented features like user authentication, item donation, and order management.
 - Employed secure practices such as hashed passwords and role-based access control.

+- The project repository can be found at : https://github.com/khwaab23/WelcomeHome

 ---

 ## 📂 Repository Structure